useblocks/awesomesphinx/docs/contribute.rst

    Please be aware that this is the **worst** way of adding a new extension/theme.

    The values of ``release_date`` and ``monthly`` are not accurate and would need to be maintained by hand.
-It is much better to release the package on PyPi with the correct classifiers.
+It is much better to release the package on PyPI with the correct classifiers.

 Adding tags